 Thousands of years ago, the ancient Egyptians formed one of the earliest civilizations.
-It is a civilization known for its rich culture and mythology.
+It is remembered for its rich culture and mythology.
 See the resources below to learn more about the mythology of ancient Egypt.

 The Egyptian pantheon included countless gods and goddesses.
-Some were worshiped by the entire civilization, while the worship of others was exclusive to individual cities or villages, or even individual households.
+Some were worshiped by the entire civilization, while the worship of others was exclusive to individual cities, villages, or even households.
 This site offers a great introduction to Egyptian deities.

 Greek Mythology Resources

-Read this article, which includes companion videos, for a great overview of Greek Mythology, including its sources and it major players.
+Read this article, which includes companion videos, for a great overview of Greek mythology, including its sources and major players.

-Billing itself as the No. 1 Greek Mythology Website, GreekMythology.com features articles about the gods, heroes, mortals, monsters and myths of Greek mythology – and a whole lot more.
+Billing itself as the premiere Greek mythology website, GreekMythology.com features articles about the gods, heroes, mortals, monsters, and myths of Greek mythology — and a whole lot more.

 This article defines Greek mythology and discusses the creation and telling of myths within the tradition.
 It also includes a sidebar timeline of major events related to Greek mythology.

-Read some of the most widely told myths of Greek mythology that feature characters, such as Zeus, Hera, Hades, Hercules and many more.
+Read some of the most widely told Greek myths featuring characters like Zeus, Hera, Hades, Hercules, and many more.